;

 Be like Dr. Juran.

 Technological skills are required these days.
-We need to know how to quickly initiate and join web- meetings on Zoom and Microsoft Teams; and we need to be able to smoothly share our screen and navigate on the computer to “Show your work” (discussed supra).
+We need to know how to quickly initiate and join web- meetings on Zoom and Microsoft Teams; and we need to be able to smoothly share our screen and navigate on the computer to “Show your work” (discussed above).
 Along the same lines, when people are on a web-meeting in the kitchen with their cat roaming around, or in a dark messy bedroom, it’s less awesome than someone in a neat, professional space with good lighting and sound.

 Conclusion